sooraj171/LLMEval/LLMEval/Readme.md

 ### Installation

-1.  **Add NuGet Package:** In your C# project, add a reference to the `YourLibraryName` NuGet package.
+1.  **Add NuGet Package:** In your C# project, add a reference to the `STAF.LLMEval` NuGet package.
 You can do this using the NuGet Package Manager in Visual Studio or by using the .NET CLI:

     ```bash
     dotnet add package STAF.LLMEval